Code-Institute-Submissions/denisklopotan-vegan-sneaker-store_JanResub/README.md

 to handle back end languages like Python, which  is why we're using Heroku for this deployment.

 - The live link can be found here: https://vegan-sneaker-store.herokuapp.com/
+***
 ## Credits

+### Code
+-

+### Media
+-

+### Study
 - [W3Schools](https://www.w3schools.com/)
 - [YouTube](https://www.youtube.com/)
+***
 ## Acknowledgements
+So...my 5 minutes of Oscars speech has finally came ;D

-In general, big big thanks to my mentor Jack Wachira, CI community, tutors and student support! :)
+Always, big big thanks to my mentor Jack Wachira, slack community, tutors and student support! :)
+To my family, friends and colleagues for their understanding and support too!

+NO, i was not abducted by aliens and i still love you all!
+I was just locked in my 'office' until i finish this lovely episode of life :))
-Even though i stumble a lot, i would not even be here writing this without your support.
+Even though i stumbled a lot along the way,
+I would not even be here writing this without your support.

-I want to persevere and succeed, despite difficulty, thank you so much!
+Did i mentioned student suport? ;) Man i tested you as much as i was tested!
+You guyz are awesome!!
+Kieron and Bethany and others, thank you so much with all my heart <3

+I wish us all to be best programmers and best humans as we can be..

+Last but not least, thank you Code Institute.

+Om ॐ